-3. Distributing firmware

-Distributing firmware in a multi-party environment is a difficult operation.
+Distributing firmware updates to diverse devices with diverse trust anchors in a coordinated system presents unique challenges.
+Devices have a broad set of constraints, requiring different metadata to make appropriate decisions.
+There may be many actors in production IoT systems, each of whom has some authority.
+Distributing firmware in such a multi-party environment presents additional challenges.
 Each party requires a different subset of data.
 Some data may not be accessible to all parties.
 Multiple signatures may be required from parties with different authorities.
-This topic is covered in more depth in [Architecture].
+This topic is covered in more depth in [I-D.ietf-suit-architecture].